Choice-Based Conjoint (CBC) Workshop

 by Peter Kurz and Winfried Steiner

 This four-day workshop introduces participants to the state-of-the-art as well as to advanced topics in choice-based conjoint (CBC) analysis.
-The first two days provide a profound overview of all basic data collection and data analysis steps in order to conduct a CBC study, like questionnaire design, constructing efficient CBC designs, and estimating utilities using logit, latent class and Hierarchical Bayes models.
-Day 3 provides guidelines for conjoint-based market simulations, discusses pros and cons of choice rules, and introduces heuristics for optimal product (line) design.
-Day 4 extends the standard CBC approach to alternative-specific designs and focuses on pricing issues in CBC studies.
+Days 1 and 2 provide a profound overview of all basic data collection and data analysis steps in order to conduct a CBC study, like questionnaire design, constructing efficient CBC designs, and estimating utilities using logit, latent class and Hierarchical Bayes models.
+Day 3 provides guidelines for market simulations based on estimated conjoint utilities, and discusses pros and cons of related choice rules.
+Day 4 extends the simulation and introduces heuristics for optimal new product (line) design, and further focuses on pricing issues in CBC studies.
 All contents are illustrated with examples and exercises, and participants will learn how to apply the CBC approach by means of the Sawtooth software.
 Participants will further have the opportunity to deepen their understanding with an additional practice study at the end of each day.

 The workshop will address all pressing questions concerning the design of a CBC study as well as recent methodical developments for analyzing CBC data, including:

-Participants will receive a 30-days fully functional version of the Sawtooth software modules used in the workshop (SSI Web, Latent class, CBC/HB, ASM).
+Participants will receive a 30-days fully functional version of the Sawtooth software modules used in the workshop (Lighthouse Studio, Latent class, CBC/HB, ASM).

 - how to set critical parameters like the number of attributes per choice set, the number of alternatives per choice set, the number of choice sets per respondent, and the number of respondents,